Spinor Bose-Einstein condensates: Vortices and hydrodynamic properties

-Similar to the spin-1 case [see Eq.~(\ref{spin1ferro})], the order parameter has the spin-gauge symmetry with $\gamma$ now replaced by $2\gamma$ because the magnitude of the spin is 2 rather than 1.
-The superfluid velocity is similarly obtained as
+Similar to the spin-1 case [see Eq.~(\ref{spin1ferro})], the order parameter has the spin-gauge symmetry with $\gamma$ now replaced by $2\gamma$ because the spin is 2 rather than 1.
+From Eq.~\eqref{eq:Vort_vmass_gen}, the superfluid velocity is similarly obtained as

 whose circulation is not quantized as in the case of the spin-1 ferromagnetic BEC.
 Applying the discussions about the stability of the vortex states for the ferromagnetic spin-1 BEC, it can be shown that the $4n_w+m_w$ vortex ($m_w=0,1,2,3$) is unstable against the decay to the $m_w$ vortex.